-Positioned between the Piedmont and Research Triangle regions, Chatham County has high quality transportation infrastructure that helps drive business.
+Positioned in central North Carolina, Chatham County has high quality transportation infrastructure that helps drive business.
 The network strengthens our community, helps drive business and makes it easy for residents to stay connected.

 North Carolina has the largest state-maintained highway system in the United States.
 Centrally located on the eastern seaboard, our community is midway between Maine and Florida.
 Connections to major routes put businesses within a two-day truck drive of millions of consumers and suppliers.

 Regionally, Chatham is within four hours of Washington, D.C., six hours of Atlanta, three hours of the Blue Ridge Mountains and two hours of the Atlantic Ocean.